Date of publication 26/08/2019

 Food around the world The breakfast club: What locals eat around the world

-Wherever you wake up in the world, the first meal of the day is a window into local cultures and very diverse tastes.
+Wherever you wake up in the world, the first meal of the day offers a glimpse into local culture and a wide range of tastes.

-Enticing smells, exciting new flavours, perhaps accompanied with a glass of fresh juice: breakfast when you’re abroad is the best moment of the day.
-With some planning, that first meal can also be the most authentic when you’re overseas with traditional delicacies served up as standard and less likely to be tempered to a tourist market.
-So whether you’re spending a leisurely hour in your hotel bistro or plaza café, or lounging on a poolside patio, break your regular routine and delve in to tastes anew.
+Enticing aromas, exciting new flavors, perhaps paired with a glass of fresh juice: breakfast abroad is often the best moment of the day.
+With a bit of planning, that first meal can also be the most authentic, with traditional specialties served as they are and less adapted for tourists.
+So whether you’re spending a relaxed hour in your hotel bistro or a café on the plaza, or lounging on a poolside patio, step out of your usual routine and explore new flavors.

 Miami

-If you can dream it you can eat in it Miami, where a fusion of glorious flavours creates a wide range of sweet and savoury goodies from which to choose.
-For basic good eats you can head to Green Street Cafe in Coconut Grove for enormous pancakes.
-The banana version of these glorious stacks is the award-winning choice but cinnamon roll or red velvet make no lesser options.
-Fluffy omelettes filled with goats’ cheese and spinach, and Nutella French toast are also up for grabs.
-As you might expect from a city famed for its Latino occupants, American-Cuban influence rides high, with croquetas and cafecito on offer everywhere.
+If you can imagine it, you can eat it in Miami, where a fusion of bold flavors creates a wide variety of sweet and savory options.
+For a classic, satisfying breakfast, head to Green Street Cafe in Coconut Grove for oversized pancakes.
+The banana version is the award-winning favorite, but cinnamon roll and red velvet are just as tempting.
+Fluffy omelets filled with goat cheese and spinach, along with Nutella French toast, are also on the menu.
+As you might expect in a city known for its Latin influence, Cuban-American flavors stand out, with croquetas and cafecito available everywhere.

-The best place for the complete works is Puerto Sagua, favourite with South Beach locals since 1968.
-If you can get through the mountain of papa rellenas stuffed potato balls, medianoche ham, cheese and pickle sandwiches and café con leche here you won’t need to eat for the rest of the day.
-For a leisurely brunch head to Pinch Kitchen on Biscayne Blvd about 5 miles from Iberostar Berkeley Hotel for French toast stuffed with guava and whipped cream cheese or Miami favourite, eggs in a basket.
-Cocktails are as much a part of brunch as the food in this city with mimosas, bloody Marys and Bellinis all adding a touch of holiday insouciance to the start of your day.
+For the full experience, Puerto Sagua has been a South Beach favorite since 1968.
+If you manage to finish the generous portions of papas rellenas, crispy potato croquettes stuffed with seasoned meat, medianoche sandwiches, made with ham, roast pork, Swiss cheese, pickles, and mustard on sweet Cuban bread, and café con leche, you won’t need another meal all day.
+For a leisurely brunch, head to Pinch Kitchen on Biscayne Blvd, about 5 miles from the Iberostar Berkeley Hotel, for guava-stuffed French toast with whipped cream cheese or a local favorite, eggs in a basket.
+In this city, cocktails are just as much a part of brunch as the food, with mimosas, Bloody Marys, and Bellinis adding a relaxed vacation feel to the start of your day.

 New York City

-New York and breakfast go together like maple and syrup, and this is the city to find lashings of both.
-There’s no better place on the globe to tuck into the classic American breakfast of pancakes brimming with the glistening brown stuff, bacon, sausages, fried eggs, hash browns and toast.
+New York and breakfast go together like pancakes and maple syrup, and this is the place to enjoy plenty of both.
+There’s no better city to dive into the classic American breakfast of pancakes topped with syrup, bacon, sausages, fried eggs, hash browns, and toast.

-At Okonomi in Williamsburg, Japanese cuisine gets a makeover with their signature breakfast of miso soup, brown rice bowl and a softly heated onsen egg winning plaudits from many a food blogger.
-Finally, it wouldn’t be New York without a shout out for bagels.
-For breakfast on the go, there’s no better choice for New Yorkers in the know than the upper West Side’s Absolute Bagels with perfect bagels filled with everything from smoked fish, cold cuts, sun dried tomato and cream cheese.
+At Okonomi in Williamsburg, Japanese cuisine gets a breakfast twist with a signature set of miso soup, a brown rice bowl, and a gently cooked onsen egg that has earned praise from food bloggers.
+And of course, it wouldn’t be New York without mentioning bagels.
+For breakfast on the go, locals in the know head to Absolute Bagels on the Upper West Side, where perfectly made bagels are filled with everything from smoked fish and cold cuts to sun-dried tomatoes and cream cheese.

 Spain

-Compared to many countries, breakfast in Spain is a small and neat meal.
-A traditional favourite still holds sway today and most locals kick start the day with a cup of café con leche and some sugary churros, lightly fried dough sticks similar to donuts sometimes served with a side of steaming hot dipping chocolate.
+Compared to many countries, breakfast in Spain is simple and light.
+A traditional choice remains popular: most locals start the day with a café con leche and sugary churros, lightly fried dough sticks similar to donuts, sometimes served with hot chocolate for dipping.

-Fresh orange juice is a staple of all bars and cafes.
-Alternatives like fresh bread rolls served with jam and pastries, including the muffin-like magdalenas are often available too.
-Spaniards rarely eat eggs for breakfast, though a local savoury dish popular in the south or on the coast is pan con tomate, bread sprinkled with olive oil and spread with salted grated tomatoes – deceptively simple but delicious.
+Fresh orange juice is a staple in bars and cafés.
+Other options include fresh bread rolls with jam and pastries such as magdalenas, which resemble small muffins.
+Spaniards rarely eat eggs for breakfast, though a savory favorite, especially in the south and along the coast, is pan con tomate: bread drizzled with olive oil and topped with grated tomato and a touch of salt, simple yet full of flavor.

 Morocco

-Quintessential must try dishes include khlea, dried beef jerky flavoured with local spices, served with over easy eggs and scooped up with flat bread.
-Perhaps the most unusual is bisara, a fava bean soup served with a swirl of olive oil and hot spices on top.
-For the final authentic Moroccan touch you should forgo your usual coffee fix and have a mint tea instead.
-Sweet, fresh and fragrant, it’s the perfect start to the day.
+Traditional dishes worth trying include khlea, dried beef seasoned with local spices and served with over-easy eggs and flatbread.
+Perhaps the most unusual is bisara, a fava bean soup topped with olive oil and spices.
+To complete the experience, skip your usual coffee and opt for mint tea instead.
+Sweet, fresh, and aromatic, it’s the perfect way to start the day.

-The Iberostar Waves Club Palmeraie Marrakech is an all-inclusive hotel in Marrakech that is perfect for enjoying with family or friends.
-The hotel’s rooms will make you feel like you’ve stepped into a story from One Thousand and One Nights.
-The hotel’s restaurants invite you to savour the essence of Marrakesh in every dish, and its 100,000 palm trees, its pools and its 10 tennis courts
+The Iberostar Waves Club Palmeraie Marrakech is an all-inclusive hotel in Marrakech that’s ideal for enjoying with family or friends.
+Its rooms evoke the atmosphere of One Thousand and One Nights, while its restaurants invite guests to experience the essence of Marrakech in every dish.
+The property also features 100,000 palm trees, multiple pools, and 10 tennis courts.